 – The operation of a barracks system such as the Fort des Dunes

 – The Fort des Dunes during World War 2: Get a better understanding of what the Battle of Dunkirk and Operation Dynamo must have been like for the sodiers and the local population through previously unreleased firts-hand accounts.

 – The German occupation and the local resistance

 – The Fort des Dunes : from military buildings to a site of remembrance, located in a protected natural environment.

-After visiting the exhibition in the barrack block, why not tour the exterior of the fort with the help of an audio-guide.
+You can complete the tour of the exhibition in the barrack block with an audio-guided tour of the exterior of the fort.
 This will take you onto a newly laid out circuit marked with explanatory stands.

-This will enable you to understand the strategic and defensive organisation of the fort, the design of General Séré de Rivière’s military architecture and see the changes made during the German occupation (bunker, radar, anti-aircraft defense …)
+This will allow you to understand the strategic and defensive organisation of the fort, the design of General Séré de Rivière’s military architecture and see the changes made during the German occupation (bunker, radar, anti-aircraft defense etc.)

-The tour leads to the roofs of the fort’s buildings and there are magnificent views over the North Sea and the dunes, the maritime plain, the hills of Flanders and the city of Dunkirk.
+The tour takes you to the top of the fort and there are magnificent views over the North Sea and the dunes, the maritime plain, the hills of Flanders and the city of Dunkirk.